 Deakin University reserves the right at any time to change its offering of units or courses.
 Changes are only made if there is an academic or administrative imperative.
 Students will be notified of such changes at the earliest opportunity and alternative arrangements made to minimise any disadvantage which might be incurred.

 All students are encouraged to contact course enrolment officers or course advisers.
 They will assist students in planning their specific course of study to ensure it meets their particular needs and interests and satisfies all course requirements.

 Plagiarism and collusion are academic offences.
 They are forms of cheating, and severe penalties are associated with them, including cancellation of marks for a specific assignment, for a specific unit or even exclusion from the course.
 The University's definitions of plagiarism and collusion are as follows:

 - Plagiarism occurs when a student passes off as the student's own work, or copies without acknowledgment of its authorship, the work of any other person.

 - Collusion occurs when a student obtains the agreement of another person for a fraudulent purpose with the intent of obtaining an advantage in submitting an assignment or other work.

-The University's policy on plagiarism and collusion is available at The Guide.
-Statute 04.1(1) Student Misconduct also contains important information regarding academic misconduct, including plagiarism and collusion.
+The University's 'policy on plagiarism and collusion' is available at The Guide #.
+Regulation 04.01(01) - General Misconduct and Regulation 04.1(2) Academic Misconduct also contains important information regarding academic misconduct, including plagiarism and collusion.
 Further guidance is also available in your Faculty Student Manual.